dkapur17/brickbreaker/README.md

 Use `a` and `d` or the left and right arrow keys to move the paddle.
 Use `space` to launch the ball.
 Your target is to destroy all the colored bricks on the screen.
 To do damage to a brick, hit it with the ball.

-There are 5 types of bricks in the game.
+There are 6 types of bricks in the game.
 Green bricks take 1 hit to destroy, Yellow ones take 2 and Red ones take 3.
 White bricks are unbreakable under normal circumstances.
 Blue bricks are called exploding bricks.
 Upon hitting one of them, it not just destroys the brick, but all its neighboring bricks as well.
 If one of its neighboring bricks is also an exploding brick, it triggers a chain reaction.
+The last is a Rainbow brick.
+This bricks keeps changing its color and hardness to one of the first three bricks.
+Once the brick is hit, it stops changing its color and randomly becomes one of the standard three bricks.

 If the ball hits the bottom edge of the screen, you lose a life.
 You lose if you lose all your lives before destroying all colored bricks.

-On destroying a brick, a random powerup may appear in the bricks position and start moving downwards.
+On destroying a brick, a random powerup may appear and follow a parabolic trajectory from the brick that was broken.
 Collect it with your paddle to gain the powerup.
 The powerups are:

 * `E`: "Expand Paddle" make the paddle larger
 * `S`: "Shrink Paddle" makes the paddle smaller